Galapagos Family Experience Nature & Wildlife 8 Days

 Day 15-34ºC / 59-93ºF - Night 12-17ºC / 53-62ºF

-All prices are based on double-occupancy.
-If you are travelling solo, you will be matched with another participantof your same sex.
-If you prefer to have a single room, please contact EPL prior to your departure to arrange your accommodation at an extra cost.
+All prices are based on double occupancy.
+If you are traveling solo, you will be matched with another participant of your same sex.
+If you prefer to have a single room, please contact AJ prior to your departure to arrange your accommodation at an extra cost.

 YOUR TRIP LEADERS AND GUIDES

-All EPL guides and trip leaders are highly experienced, licensed to operate in Ecuador and certified as Wilderness Adventure First Aid responders.
+All AJ guides and trip leaders are highly experienced, licensed to operate in Ecuador and certified as Wilderness Adventure First Aid responders.
 We always carry a complete first aid kit in our trips.
 In some location and for some activities, local guides join the trip leaders to provide an added service.
-In the Galapagos Islands, minimum 4 participants for the EPL trip leader service are required.
+In the Galapagos Islands, minimum 4 participants for the AJ trip leader service are required.

 SUSTAINABLE ECO AND CULTURAL TOURISM